About

 The Council of Canadian Innovators (CCI) is a national business association representing over 150 of Canada’s fastest-growing technology-intensive companies.
 Companies within CCI’s portfolio are market leaders in their verticals and commercialize their technologies in over 190 countries, generating between $10M - $750M in annual recurring revenue.
 CCI’s member companies are all headquartered in Canada and collectively employ over 52,000 Canadians from coast to coast.

-Today, CCI is headquartered in Toronto and has staff located in Vancouver, Edmonton, Ottawa, Montréal and St. John's.
+Today, CCI is headquartered in Toronto and has staff located in Vancouver, Edmonton, Atlantic Canada, Ottawa and Montreal.
 CCI is established as a not-for-profit organization governed by a Board of Directors, with Jim Balsillie, retired chairman and co-CEO of BlackBerry, serving as Chair, and John Ruffolo, founder of OMERS Ventures and Managing Partner of Maverix Private Equity, serving as Vice-Chair.
 Both are also co-founders of CCI.

 RESPONSIBILITIES:

-Reporting to the Vice President, Strategy and Advocacy, the Director of Federal Affairs will work closely with CCI’s national membership base to drive Federal advocacy and policy development goals and priorities.
-CCI’s Director of Federal Affairs will be responsible for increasing the visibility of CCI in Ottawa, identifying opportunities for collaboration and dialogue between CCI’s members and the federal government, cultivating and managing relationships with government officials, media, and stakeholder groups, and working to achieve CCI’s federal advocacy priorities.
+Reporting to the Vice President, Strategy and Advocacy, the Director of Provincial Affairs - British Columbia will work closely with CCI’s membership base to drive provincial advocacy and policy development goals and priorities in British Columbia.
+The Director will be responsible for increasing CCI’s visibility within the provincial government, identifying opportunities for collaboration between CCI’s members and the B.C. government, cultivating relationships with government officials, media, and stakeholder groups, and working to achieve CCI’s advocacy priorities in British Columbia.

-CCI’s Director of Federal Affairs will work on a wide range of public policy files and will be expected to immerse themselves in discussions taking place within the federal government, so they become a resource to CCI’s membership.
-On any given day, CCI’s Director of Federal Affairs could be participating and advancing ideas in discussions on a variety of topics, including but not limited to procurement modernization, open banking frameworks, national security and cybersecurity policy, medical device regulations, cleantech adoption, talent and skills development, data and privacy regulations, and intellectual property frameworks.
+The Director will work on a wide range of public policy files and will immerse themselves in discussions taking place within the B.C. government, acting as are source to CCI’s membership.
+Topics include, but are not limited to, provincial procurement modernization, skills and talent development, technology commercialization, clean tech policy, data and privacy regulations, cybersecurity frameworks, and intellectual property strategy.

 ESSENTIAL DUTIES:

-• Develop and execute comprehensive federal advocacy strategies that align with the Council’s priorities and objectives
+• Develop and execute comprehensive provincial advocacy strategies aligned with the Council’s priorities and objectives.

-• Develop a strong understanding of CCI member business models, market landscapes, and industry trends, with a focus on the sectors of ICT, Cybersecurity, Healthtech, Cleantech, Fintech and Artificial Intelligence
+• Develop a strong understanding of CCI member business models, market landscapes, and industry trends, focusing on ICT, cybersecurity, healthtech, cleantech, fintech, and AI sectors in B.C.

-• Serve as the primary liaison between CCI and federal officials, including parliamentarians, ministers, senior bureaucrats, and political staff
+• Serve as the primary liaison between CCI and provincial officials, including MLAs, ministers, senior bureaucrats, and political staff.

-• Represent CCI at parliamentary committee hearings, consultations, and other public forums, presenting on behalf of the organization and its members
+• Represent CCI at legislative committee hearings, consultations, and other public forums, presenting on behalf of the organization and its members.

-• Attend government consultations and provide clear and concise feedback that reflects the innovation sector’s needs
+• Attend government consultations and provide clear, concise feedback reflecting the innovation sector’s needs in B.C.

-Grow and maintain relationships with members of the Parliamentary Press Gallery by developing and delivering strategic and effective media pitches that advance our advocacy efforts
+• Grow and maintain relationships with provincial media outlets by developing and delivering strategic media pitches advancing advocacy efforts.

-• Work closely with CCI’s Community Success and Business Development team as it relates to business and member development, and work collaboratively to organize and host briefings and events for CCI members related to federal advocacy and programs
+• Work collaboratively with CCI’s Community Success and Business Development team to organize and host briefings and events for CCI members related to

-• Work closely with CCI’s Policy team to inform current and future CCI policy research and development
+• Work closely with CCI’s Policy team to inform current and future policy research and development relevant to B.C.

-• Draft press releases, public communications products, and op-eds related to key policy issues and legislative developments
+• Draft press releases, public communications products, and op-eds related to key B.C. policy issues and legislative developments.

-• Abide by all federal lobbying rules and regulations
+• Abide by all provincial lobbying rules and regulations.

 SKILLS AND COMPETENCIES:

-• Minimum of 5 years of experience in government relations, public policy, or a related field, with at least 3 years focused on federal affairs in Canada;
+• Minimum of 5 years of experience in government relations, public policy, or a related field, with at least 2 years focused on provincial affairs in British Columbia.

-• A proven track record in drafting, negotiating, and advocating for public policy issues, particularly those related to the innovation economy and tech sector;
+• Proven track record in drafting, negotiating, and advocating for public policy issues related to the innovation economy and tech sector.

-• Deep understanding of Canadian parliamentary routines, procedures, and the federal legislative process;
+• Deep understanding of B.C. parliamentary routines, legislative processes, and the provincial policymaking landscape.

-• Ability to work at the pace of the private sector, responding to the high-paced demands of innovative businesses and government deadlines;
+• Ability to work at the private sector’s pace, meeting the high-paced demands of innovative businesses and government deadlines.

-• Pre-existing relationships with National media outlets are an asset;
+• Pre-existing relationships with provincial media outlets in B.C. are an asset.

 APPLICATION PROCESS:

-Interested candidates should submit their resume and a brief cover letter to CCI’s Vice President, Strategy and Advocacy, Dana O’Born, doborn@canadianinnovators.org
+Interested candidates should submit their resume and cover letter to CCI’s Vice President, Strategy and Advocacy, Dana O’Born, doborn@canadianinnovators.org

 CCI is committed to diversity and encourages applications from all qualified candidates, including women, people of colour, and individuals with disabilities.

-• Generous benefits including dental & medical coverage
+• Generous benefits, including dental and medical coverage

 • Parental leave benefits

-• CCI provides employees 3 weeks’ vacation each year, in addition toa summer closure in July of one week, and a winter closure of two weeks,totalling six weeks off during the year
+• 3 weeks’ vacation annually, in addition to a summer closure in July (1 week) and a winter closure (2 weeks), totalling six weeks off annually

 Contact us